 When you create a new system in SiteBuilder, you assign a login name and password to the administrator operator.
-This administrator operator, with the Installer privilege set, sets up each operator in the i-Vu® Pro interface by entering the necessary settings and assigning one or more privilege sets (page 161) to the operator.
+This administrator operator sets up each operator in the i-Vu® Pro interface by entering the necessary settings and assigning one or more privilege sets (page 157) to the operator.